 3. Begin at home.
 By God's design, that's where caring for one another is supposed to begin.
-And it does begin when we come to know the One who cares for us and through us.
+We learn how to love our forever family by loving our first family, as did our Savior.
+All by His grace, and for His glory.